I can’t believe I started this blog a year ago!

 Why I started blogging

-6 years ago, my sister-in-law who is a fellow blogger, (here’s her blog) encouraged me to start a blog.
+6 years ago, my sister-in-law who is a fellow blogger, encouraged me to start a blog.
 I had always wanted to, but I didn’t think I had anything to offer and I was extremely shy and not very confident, so I hesitated.

-A few months later in 2013 I decided to start a blog based on parrots since I had just gotten Hilo (my black capped conure) and at that time there weren’t many sites about living naturally with parrots, so I gave it a go.
-Unfortunately, I didn’t stick with it like I should have.
+A few months later in 2013 I decided to start a blog based on parrots since I had just gotten Hilo (my black-capped conure) and at that time there weren’t many sites about living naturally with parrots, so I gave it a go.
+Unfortunately, I didn’t stick with it as I should have.
 A year after starting, I turned it into an informational website rather than a blog.
-(If you’d like to check it out you can find it here.)

 Having Hilo really opened our eyes to proper nutrition and eating real foods, which of course I wanted to share with others, but at the time it didn’t dawn on me that I could create a blog about that!